Rhoban/vive_provider/README.md

 To check, you can also run the `vive_bullet_client.py` that listens to the network instead of using directly the OpenVR API.

+After you killed a server.
+A binary file with all data from all tracker, base station, and controller are saved in two different file.
+The first one contain data uncalibrated and the second with the calibrated ones.

 ## Re-generate protobuf